enst80/mediawiki-extensions-Auth_remoteuser/README.md

 Upgrade
 -------

-This extension doesn't uses any database entries, therefore you don't need that extension to be enabled while upgrading.
+This extension doesn't use any database entries, therefore you don't need that extension to be enabled while upgrading.
 Just disable it and after you have upgraded your wiki, reenable this extension.